Mexico sees diminished threat of U.S. tariffs after effort to curb migration

 “They had a more rigid stance, this time it was different.
 There was recognition that promises have been met on our side,” Lopez Obrador said.

-He added he would provide further details about the Washington meetings on Thursday.
+“I had an excellent telephone conversation with Andrés Manuel López Obrador, President of Mexico, talking about Southern Border Security, and various other things of mutual interest for the people of our respective countries,” he wrote on Twitter.

-Pence acknowledged Mexican efforts but said U.S. officials will work with Mexico to expand the Migrant Protection Protocols, a contentious U.S. policy that sends immigrants including asylum seekers to Mexico to wait out proceedings.
+After the talks on Tuesday, Pence acknowledged Mexican efforts but said U.S. officials will work with Mexico to expand the Migrant Protection Protocols, a contentious U.S. policy that sends immigrants including asylum seekers to Mexico to wait out proceedings.
 It is aimed at discouraging them from pursuing claims and has led to backlogs in U.S. immigration courts.

-Reporting by Daina Beth Solomon, additional reporting by Miguel Angel Lopez; Editing by Frank Jack Daniel and Howard Goller
+Reporting by Daina Beth Solomon, additional reporting by Miguel Angel Lopez; Editing by Frank Jack Daniel, Howard Goller and Sonya Hepinstall